 About Prejmer Fortified Church

-The fortress was in fact subject to fifty sieges, only one of which resulted in its capture.
-This occurred in 1611, when it was taken over by the Prince of Transylvania, Gabriel Báthori.
+However, the monks were chased away leaving the church to the local Saxon community who strengthened the church against attacks from the Turks and Tatars during the 15th and 16th centuries.
+The fortress was subject to 50 sieges – only one of which resulted in its capture in 1611, when the church was taken over by the Prince of Transylvania, Gabriel Báthori.

 Today, the perfectly-preserved church located in the heart of Transylvania provides a unique glimpse into how a medieval community fortified themselves against attack.
 Visitors can climb the many stairs to see some of the wall rooms, walking the corridors linking them to reach the battlements outside.

 With entry only 15 RON, do not miss a chance to freely wander this incredible innovative site dotted with informative boards.
 Nearby you can also visit the fortified church of Harman.

 Within the town of Prejmer, the church is just off the 112D road between Harman and Teliu.
 There is space for parking.
 On the Brasov – Bretcu and R train lines, the stop Ilieni is only a 18 minute walk from Prejmer Fortified Church.
 The regular Brasov – Prejmer bus also stops along Strada Mare, just minutes from the church.